CBI-PITT/napari-imaris-loader/.napari/DESCRIPTION.md

   * Future implementations may use the HistogramMax parameter to determine this.
 * 3D rendering works, but it is suggested to turn on 1 channel at a time starting from the highest channel to avoid some OpenGL errors and misalignment errors.
   * For example: Turn on only Channel 1, activate 3D rendering, then turn on Channel 0.
+  * 3D rendering seems to be limited more by computer RAM rather than vRAM.

 ### Unknowns